Aricg/Ansible-Vagrant-AWS-Wordpress/README.md

 -----
       vagrant up

-if you make any changes to the ansible and want to run it again:
+if you make any changes to ansible's configs and want to run ansible again

       vagrant provision